 Default element is used if you do not write the name of the component.
 You can find some examples for these settings already in the gcnf file.
 The not defined elements are gets their settings from the default.

 About the fonts, you should use several font sets, but it is the best if these fonts are using the same character encoding.
+The default encoding for newer systems is the UTF-8.
 There are downloadable configuration files to specify character encodings.
 First the software looks at the charmaps directory for a character encoding filename, matching with the language's first four characters.
 For example, 'engl' for English and 'hung' for Hungarian.
 If it is not there, it looks at the mscf file.
 If it is also missing, then checks the system language and try to load the standard's file with '.cst' extension (for example, '8859-2.cst' for the ISO 8859-2 character set) from the charmaps directory.
 If it also fails, the program uses 7 bits ASCII encoding without special characters.

-On the Amiga, you can use the color palette indexes (for the 8
+On the Amiga, you can use the color palette indexes - for

-Workbench palette colors, you can use the ~ (tilde)
+the 8 Workbench palette colors, use the ~ (tilde)

-character before the number), or these color names:
+character before the number -, or these are the color names:

 Using the software on a network

-the Firka through a local network, or if you use more than one
+want to use the Firka through a local network, or if you use more

 If you want to use the Firka on more than one computer, or with